What to Do at Night in Chinatown

 - Bridge on the River Kwai & Historic Railway Tour

 - Thonburi Klongs & Grand Palace Morning Excursion

 - Private Grand Palace, Emerald Buddha & Reclining Buddha Morning Tour

 - Siam Niramit Dinner Show

 - Safari World & Marine Park Full-Day Tour With Buffet Lunch

 Pak Klong Market is a night market best visited between 02:00 and 04:00 when it has fresh deliveries of flowers, fruit, vegetables and spices.
 From 20:00 onwards the area emerges as a kaleidoscope of bright, blooming colour as vendors and consumers take to the floor to trade in Jasmine, lotus and roses – amongst other things.

 It's situated where Klong Lord meets the Chao Phraya River near the Memorial Bridge and is the primary flower market in Bangkok.
 The trade that occurs around you will be supplying most business and hotels with their freshly scented petals.
-Expect to see few foreign tourists here, it’s mainly frequented by street vendors and wholesale buyers, but it’s nonetheless a vibrant and fragrant experience.
-Read More...
+Expect to see few foreign tourists here, it’s mainly frequented by street vendors and Read More...

 - Opening Hours: 20:00-06:00

 - Location: If you are at Wat Pho, follow Maharaj Road with the Chao Phraya River on your right hand side.